emilioaf11/pandas-challenge/README.md

 This repository contains the following files:

-- `data/`: This directory contains the dataset files required for the analysis.
+- `Resources/`: This directory contains the dataset files required for the analysis.
   - `students.csv`: CSV file containing information about students, including their math and reading scores.
   - `schools.csv`: CSV file containing information about the schools, including their names and various attributes.
-- `analysis.ipynb`: Jupyter Notebook file containing the code for data analysis and manipulation using Pandas DataFrames.
+- `PyCitySchools_starter-solution.ipynb`: Jupyter Notebook file containing the code for data analysis and manipulation using Pandas DataFrames.
+- `PyCitySchools_starter-format.ipynb`: Jupyter Notebook file containing the original for data analysis and manipulation using Pandas DataFrames.
 - `README.md`: This file, providing an overview of the project and instructions for usage.

 ## Getting Started